dijital20/pytexas2024-plugins/docs/2_requirements_and_design.md

 `str` to print** (that signature is `#!python Callable[[Path], Iterable[str]]`).
 This will keep plugins simple and easy to implement.

-**Any exceptions raised by callables will be logged at debug level and otherwise suppressed**.
+**Any exceptions raised by calling a plugin will be logged at debug level and otherwise suppressed**.

 **All functions that can respond to a file extension will**.